Considerations to making when answering “What are your weaknesses?” in a Hong Kong job interview:

 Robert Half Hong Kong Associate Director Jessica Yeung says acknowledge there is an art in formulating a good response to this question.“This is a tricky question but if you answer it well, it will you help you land on the position that you applying.
 You have to be honest and demonstrate self- awareness, talk about how you are addressing the issue and what you’re doing to correct it.
 Make sure the weakness does not interfere with the job description.
 Do not overshare it, and never deny you have any weakness.”

 Jessica Yeung manages the financial services team covering the finance and accounting, risk and compliance, internal audit and actuarial recruitment services for financial and professional services clients in Hong Kong.
 Since joining Robert Half in 2013, Jessica has built a strong track record for matching outstanding candidates with companies based on their unique hiring requirements.
 She also focuses on placing C-suite level roles including Heads of Finance and Heads of Risk and Compliance within the financial services industry.
 The past few years, Jessica has consistently ranked amongst the most successful Robert Half recruiters in Asia and has proven herself to be an expert within financial services.

 Prepare an honest response

-No one’s perfect, and hiring managers know that.
-If you respond to this question with an enthusiastic “I have no weaknesses and nothing will keep me from doing a great job,” the interviewer will probably write you off as overconfident and unable to understand and learn from your mistakes.
+No one’s perfect, and Hong Kong hiring managers know that.
+If you respond to the question "what are your weaknesses" with an enthusiastic “I have no weaknesses and nothing will keep me from doing a great job,” the interviewer will probably write you off as overconfident and unable to understand and learn from your mistakes.